HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-clinical-result-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the this profile:
+The following are example usage scenarios for this profile:

--  Query for clinical tests results for a patient.
+-  Query for clinical tests or diagnostic imaging results for a patient.
--  [Record or update] clinical tests results belonging to a Patient
+-  [Record or update] clinical tests or diagnostic imaging results belonging to a Patient

 ### Mandatory and Must Support Data Elements

-The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
-Profile specific guidance and examples are provided as well.
+Profile-specific guidance and examples are provided as well.
 The [Formal Views] below provides the formal summary, definitions, and terminology requirements.

 **Each Observation must have:**